 - 1 cup pumpkin purée

-- 3 oz fresh spinach (about 2 handfuls)
+- 3 ounces fresh spinach (about 2 handfuls)

-Heat olive oil on medium heat in a large pan.
+- Heat olive oil on medium heat in a large pot.
 Add mustard seeds, and let them fry in the oil until they begin to pop.